tym002/Hyper-Convolution/README.md

 ## Code:

 To initiate training or testing, run:
-`python main.py`
+`python main.py --mode train --config_path config.json`

-In line 14, make `mode = 't'` for training, anything else for testing
+`--mode = 'train'` for training, `--mode = 'test'` for testing

+`--config_path` is the path to config json file that contains all model related config

 `kernal.py` contains the input to the hyper-network, which is a two-channels coordinates grid (x and y)